Life Enjoyed

 These two men knew the power of Christ.
 Not only that, they understood His divine identity before they could even see.
 God was working on their spiritual eyes before He healed the physical.
 Because eyes to see the mystery of Christ is more critical than the ability to see anything this world has to offer.
 They followed Him with joy after Jesus healed them because they knew.
 The blind men had faith in His uncontainable power, His compassion for those without sight to see Saving Grace.

-What I live in now is smoke and mirrors, which will soon burn away and shrivel up.
+To see God fully is what every Christian longs for.
+The Spirit acts as the eyes of our hearts.
+The Lord tears down the blindspots we put up and replaces it with grace to see in spiritual technicolor.
+This is the truest reality, the one in which you and I cannot yet vividly grasp.
+Our world now is smoke and mirrors, which will soon burn away and shrivel up.
 It isn’t really real.
-I can touch it, see, taste, hear, and smell the good gifts but something greater, more real than where I am now, awaits.
+We can touch it, see, taste, hear, and smell these good gifts but something greater, more real than where we are now awaits.

 Thank You El Roi for the glimpses of the far better and not yet.
 Thank You for loving us so fully and completely.

 Thank You, Father that You are “the God who sees”.
 We desire to be seen, noticed, cared for, understood.
-You tell us to “cast all our cares on You” – help me to see as You see things, with holy eyes.
+You tell us to “cast all our cares on You” – help us to see as You see things, with holy eyes.

 Grace upon grace,